roipeker/flutter_translation_sheet/README.md

 Also... when you specify an --output that ends with `.yaml`, you will have a pretty cool template to plug into `fts run` :)

+- If you run the cli on macos, `fts` keeps your [iOS app bundle](https://flutter.dev/docs/development/accessibility-and-localization/internationalization#localizing-for-ios-updating-the-ios-app-bundle) synced automatically with the locales!
+One thing less to worry about.

 ### arb and Intl:

 We have an experimental support for arb generation.
 In config.yaml just set (or create if it doesnt exists) this field.
+(This tag will soon be changed to something more "generic" as arb output).

 ```yaml
 intl:
   enabled: true
 ```

 Example of .arb readable metadata:
 ```yaml